 To provide reassurance for any patients going in for surgery, we have outlined the process so that each of you know what to expect through your journey.
 If you have any questions regarding this process, please speak to your doctor or contact the Patient Experience Manager at your relevant facility.

 We have implemented screening for patients, staff and other individuals coming to the hospital.
 We have separate COVID-19 and non-COVID-19 related treatment areas to further reduce your risk.
 Our staff have all been equipped with the necessary PPE to ensure that we are able to care for all our patients, whatever their medical needs.
-Each patient is issued with a cloth mask if they cannot provide their own, unless a surgical mask is appropriate, to further reduce the risk of transmission.

 When your doctor has confirmed that you will be undergoing surgery, he/she will provide you with the necessary procedural details to complete your admission form.
 This can be completed online or you can visit our pre-admission centre to facilitate your paperwork.